 - The amount the insurance company is willing to pay on your claim

-You should also know insurance companies do not like to pay out much for personal injury claims—no matter how large or small they are.
+You should also know that insurance companies do not like to pay out much for personal injury claims no matter how large or small they are.
 They will look for ways to deny your claim or lowball you on the settlement, so having strong evidence of the accident, the other driver’s fault, and your injuries is key.

-Below are some of the biggest factors that determine the average amount of a settlement.
+Some of the most significant factors that determine the average amount of a settlement include: